 In 1984, St. Kitts and Nevis introduced the first and longest-running Citizenship by Investment Programme, succeeded by Dominica in 1993.
-Other nations have joined their ranks over the years while some programmes have dissolved out.
-Nations attempted to attract more investors and raise their funds to the pre-recession levels after the 2017 recession season.
+Other nations have offered similar schemes in recent times, while some programmes have dissolved out.
+Nations attempted to appeal to investors and increase their funding levels to those of the pre-recession after the 2017 recession season.

-The majority of financial citizenship investors come from developing market economies like India, Turkey, China, Mexico, India, Vietnam, Russia, Brazil, and various nations in the Gulf.
-There is also a growing demand for economic citizenship in developed countries as well.
+The majority of investors into financial citizenship programmes have backgrounds in countries with developing market economies, such as India, Turkey, China, Mexico, India, Vietnam, Russia, Brazil, and various nations with locations in the Gulf.
+The demand for economic citizenship in developed countries is also experiencing growth.
 Here is a guide on how to buy Malta citizenship.

 Getting Maltese Citizenship

 One country amongst those offering citizenship by investment is Malta, which took this wise move, and is attracting a wealth of talent towards its citizenship programme to drive the country’s economic progress.
 The creation of the MIIP, which stands for the Malta Individual Investor Programme was approved by the European Commission to support Maltese Citizenship by Investment of applicant’s from outside of the country, in addition to their dependents.
 The Individual Investor Program Rules (2014) and Maltese Citizenship Act governs this programme.